syabdulr/snapshot/readMe.md

 # PhotoLabs
 <img src='./projectImages/memoriesText.png' />

-### PhotoLabs, where Users can add, delete, update, like and View each other's memories!
+### Users can add, delete and update their own snapshots of life!
+Moreover, users can like and View each other's pictures!

 ## Interface